 We will need to continue to seek capital from time to time to continue development of our products and we cannot provide any assurances that any revenues they may generate in the future will be sufficient to fund our ongoing operations.
 We believe that we will need to raise substantial additional capital to fund our continuing operations and the development and commercialization of our products.
-We anticipate that we will need an additional \$12,000,000 to (i) complete product design and testing for the RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA clearance (we anticipate that the RetinalCamTM will not require FDA clearance); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology (which we anticipate will require approximately \$2,000,000); and (iii) build the infrastructure for our sustained growth.
+We anticipate that we will need an additional \$12,200,000 to (i) complete product design and testing for the RetinalGeniXTM and RetinalGeniXTM for FDA clearance (we anticipate that the RetinalCamTM will not require FDA clearance); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; Pearl IRB anti-VEGF blood draw study, and (iii) build the infrastructure for our sustained growth.